One1ee/FoliageShadowImposter/readme.md

 <br />
 DisplayMap2 is built with WPO foliage with dynamic shadow; DisplayMap3 is built with WPO foliage with static shadow imposter.
 Run through the forests till the end, the density gets higher the further you go.
-Simple weather and time change functions are also implemented.
+Simple weather change, time change, and Landscape replacement functions are also implemented(see below👇).

 #### Have Fun!